ayoskip/ayoskip.github.io/index.md

 # [](#header-1)I LOVE PIZZA & CODE

 I started coding in the fall of 2017 when a friend told me about a local non-profit hosting a Hackathon.
-Upon completion future coders were hand selected and invited to attend a 14 week intensive full stack software engineer bootcamp.
-Before coding I was pizza nerd managing and opening restaurants in the Boston area.
+Upon completion future coders were hand selected and invited to attend a 14 week intensive full stack software engineering bootcamp.
+Before coding I managed various pizzerias in the the Boston vicinity.
 PIZZA & CODE is #LIFE

 <!-- ## [](#header-2)Header 2